MMT architecture

 transform

-Transformation of metadata from the source registry for use with MSR 3.0.x.
-The transform command must be run on the target MSR 3.0.x system.
+Transformation of metadata from the source registry for use with the target MSR system.
+The transform command must be run on the target MSR system.
 Refer to Transform the data extract for more information.

 restore

-Restoration of transformed metadata, storage configuration, and blob storage in the case of the copy storage mode, is made onto the target 3.0.x environment.
-The restore command must be run on the target MSR 3.0.x system.
+Restoration of transformed metadata, storage configuration, and blob storage in the case of the copy storage mode, is made onto the target MSR environment.
+The restore command must be run on the target MSR system.
 Refer to Restore the data extract for more information.

-The <command-mode> argument indicates the mode in which the command is to run specific to the targeted source registry. mmt is currently the only accepted value, as MMT currently only supports the migration of MSR 2.9.x registries.
+The <command-mode> argument indicates the mode in which the command is to run specific to the source or target registry. msr and msr3 are currently the only accepted values, as MMT currently only supports the migration of MSR registries.

 The --storage-mode flag and its accompanying <storage-mode> argument indicate the storage mode to use in migrating the registry blob storage.